WaterFutures/EPyT-Flow/docs/tut.control.rst

     EPyT-Control is a Python package building on top of `EPyT-Flow <https://github.com/WaterFutures/EPyT-Flow>`_ for implementing and evaluating control algorithms & strategies in water distribution networks (WDN).
-    A special focus of EPyT-Control Python package is Reinforcement Learning for data-driven control in WDNs and therefore it provides full compatibility with the `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_ package.
+    Besides related control tasks such as state estimation and event diagnosis, a special focus of the EPyT-Control Python package is Reinforcement Learning for data-driven control in WDNs and therefore it provides full compatibility with the `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_ package.